RogerMReyes/songr/README.md

 Actual time needed to complete: 3 hours

 Summary: In this lab we went into implementing RESTful operations into Songr.
 We created a database using psql which we then connected our controllers to in order to carry out CRUD.
 So far we have implemented a get request and a post request for albums to be stored in the database.

+---

+# Lab 13 Related Resources and Integration Testing

+Estimate of time needed to complete: 2 hours

+Start time: 4:00pm

+Finish time: 6:00pm

+Actual time needed to complete: 2 hours

+Summary: In this lab we went into connecting databases together.
+I created a new controller, template, model, and repository for songs and connected them to Albums through a One to Many link.
+This gives the songs an ID to match to the album which is then held as a list inside of the album class.